marpple/rune/docs/api/view.md

 `public redraw(): this;`

-The View object redraws itself with its current data state.
-The default behavior is to update the HTML attributes of the outermost element and update the inner content using `innerHTML`.
-It's advisable for developers creating each component to optimize the `redraw` function by overriding it as needed.
+Redraws the View object according to its current data state.
+The default behavior is to update the outermost element's html attributes, and change the interior with `innerHTML`.
+Developers can optimize the `redraw` function by overriding it.

 ```typescript
 class PhotoView extends View<{ src: string; alt: string }> {